Orgasmic disorder refers to difficulty experiencing orgasm and/or reduced intensity of orgasmic sensations among women.

-Treatment through education about these principles is helpful.
-In the treatment of primary anorgasmia, the initial objective is to obtain an orgasm under any circumstance.
 Incorporating clitoral stimulation into sexual activity may be all that is necessary for a woman to achieve orgasm.
 Masturbation when the partner is not present (which could cause inhibition) usually results in success.
-Working with a partner to decrease performance anxiety and maximize communication make it possible for a person to achieve orgasm with a partner.
+Working with a partner to decrease performance anxiety and maximize communication can make it possible for a woman to achieve orgasm with a partner.

 Success rates in sex therapy tend to range from 65 to 85 percent.
 In primary orgasmic dysfunction, treatment is usually successful in 75 to 90 percent of cases.
 A positive prognosis is usually associated with being younger, emotionally healthy and having a loving, affectionate relationship with a partner.

 When sex is not enjoyable, it can become a chore rather than a mutually satisfying, playful and intimate experience.
-When anorgasmia persists, sexual desire usually declines and frequency wanes, often causing resentment and conflict in the relationship.
+When orgasmic disorder persists, sexual desire usually declines and frequency of intercourse wanes, often causing resentment and conflict in the relationship.

 Healthy attitudes toward sex as well as education about sexual stimulation and response tend to minimize problems.
 The principle of taking responsibility for one's own sexual pleasure is also vitally important.
 Couples who understand that they must verbally and nonverbally guide their partner experience this problem less frequently.
 It is also important to realize that one cannot force a sexual response, and the harder a woman focuses on trying to have an orgasm, the more difficult it may be to attain.